cpfaff/rbefdata_paper/paper/rbefdata.md

 the transparency of data publication.
 Finally the datasets assembled in a paper proposal can be imported in one step to the R environment by `rbefdata` package.
-Another strength of the `BEFdata` portal is the tagging functionality for datasets and data columns which which his is also used in the `rbefdata` package to explore datasets.
+Another strength of the `BEFdata` portal is the tagging functionality for datasets and data columns which is also used in the `rbefdata` package to explore datasets.

 ### Nutrient retention along a biodiversity gradient

+Anne: Ich habe wurzeldaten von jemandem bekommen, aber im prinzip stimmt es schon, was wir gemacht haben reflektiert das nicht

 In this paper we use an already published analysis on nutrient retention along a biodiversity gradient as a use case to build a workflow that shows the